-8.2 Global subscriber number
+8.2 Global Subscriber Number

-The global subscriber number (GSN) consists of the digits following the country code for the global service.
-The structure and functionality of these digits is application dependent and will be addressed in the appropriate global service numbering Recommendations, e.g., [ITU-T E.169], Application of Recommendation E.164 numbering plan for universal international numbers for international telecommunications services using country codes for global services.
+The Global Subscriber Number (GSN) consists of the digits following the country code for the global service.
+The structure and functionality of these digits is application dependent and will be addressed in the appropriate global service numbering Recommendations, e.g., ITU-T Rec.
+E.169 - Application of E.164 numbering plan for universal international freephone numbers for international freephone service.